BrunoBonacci/mulog/README.md

 To contribute:

-  - pick a issue you would like to work on.
+  - pick an issue you would like to work on.
   - drop a message to the issue so that I know someone else is working on it
   - follow the guidelines in the ticket
   - in doubt, just ask!